yoavmmn/asynode/README.md

 A cli tool for using `top-level await`.
 This means you can use `await` without wrapping the main logic with an async function.

-This project was built for fun at 3 am and is **not** suitable for production.
+This project was built for fun at 3am and is **not** suitable for production.

 # Install
 ```